pierre-rouleau/pel/doc/pel-manual.rst

 The tables are heavily marked up using colors and icons (actually Unicode character symbols) to represent various concepts.
-For example key bindings that do not work when Emacs is running in terminal (TTY) mode are displayed in orange, commands that require external Emacs package are show in blue and use a the package character (📦), etc...
+For example key bindings that do not work when Emacs is running in terminal (TTY) mode are displayed in orange, commands that require external Emacs package are shown in blue and use the package character (📦), etc...
 The full list of conventions are listed in the `Document Legend`_ table.

 The list of tables follow below.
 As PEL evolves, it will cover more topics, more programming languages, major modes and will integrate with more of the external Emacs packages and more tables will describe how to use them.

+Note:
+  The hyperlinks are not active when viewed through Github rendering.
+  They are active when rendered directly by a browser or a PDF viewer.

 PDF Document Tables
 ~~~~~~~~~~~~~~~~~~~